MassTransit/MassTransit/docs/advanced/middleware/README.md

 ### PipeContext

-The _context_ type has a `PipeContext` constrait, which is another core atom in _GreenPipes_.
+The _context_ type has a `PipeContext` constraint, which is another core atom in _GreenPipes_.
 A pipe context can include _payloads_, which are kept in a last-in, first-out (LIFO) collection.
 Payloads are identified by _type_, and can be retrieved, added, and updated using the `PipeContext` methods:

 ```cs
 public interface PipeContext